risk-first/website/risks/Complexity-Risk.md

 I'm not an expert in physics _at all_ so there is every chance that I am pushing this analogy too hard.
 But, by substituting quarks and gluons for pieces of software we can (in a very handwaving-y way) say that more connected software has more **interactions** going on, and therefore has more mass than simple software.

-If we want to move _fast_ we need simple codebases. <!-- tweet-end -->
+If we want to move _fast_ we need simple code-bases.

 At a basic level, [Complexity Risk](Complexity-Risk.md) heavily impacts on [Schedule Risk](Scarcity-Risk.md#schedule-risk):  more complexity means you need more force to get things done, which takes longer.